00zahra000/CS50x-More/README.md

 # CS50x More
-This is a compelementary repository about Harvard's CS50.
+This is a complementary repository about Harvard's CS50.
 This course covers many interesing fields of computer, but there are still somethings you need to go deeper into.
 Well let's dive in together!

 This repository includes: